 The shuttle will take you to ‘Hidroelectrica’ (where most of the treks end), which is the closest to Machu Picchu a road can take you.
 From here, you can take a 15 minute train into Aguas Calientes or if you are feeling intrepid and you don't have much luggage, it is possible to walk next to the train tracks for 2 hours on an extremely scenic route overlooking the towering granite peaks rising from the rushing Vilcanota River.
 Although most young adventurers do it this way, this ‘trek’ is by no means official and poses its risks as you must take care of not being on the train tracks when the train passes.

 Unless you are doing the Inka Trail and directly walking into Machu Picchu through the Sun gate (see ‘Trekking into Machu Picchu’ section above), you will need to either hike for 2 hours up to the entrance of the ruins or take an expensive single or return 15-minute bus ride up to Machu Picchu.
 These tickets must be physically purchased in either Aguas Calientes or Cusco, unless you organize the trip with a tour company.

 Casa del Sol, Aguas Calientes

-No matter what kind of traveller you are, Casa del Sol can provide you with a calm and safe haven within the bustling Aguas Calientes, as well as an opportunity to unwind and experience Machu Picchu in a unique way.
+Regardless of how you choose to get to Machu Picchu, Casa del Sol provides you with a calm and safe haven within the bustling Aguas Calientes, as well as an opportunity to unwind and experience Machu Picchu in a unique way.
 Experiences range from Private tours of the citadel to shaman-led vow renewals, we cater for all.
 Our bartenders offer Pisco Sour Classes in our exclusive river-side bar while our chefs and masseurs can make you indulge in a relaxation banquet.